EwelinaKopacz/DOM-elements-JavaScript/README.md

 My second project in JavaScript.
 Using existing code, I had to add two functionality like:

 1. Tooltip - there are two type of tooltip, text and image
-2. Table of content - based on an array of objects
+2. Table of content - based on an array of object

 I couldn't modify HTML code.
 I added solutions only in JS file.